Lyall/BipedFix/README.md

 # BipedFix
-This BepinEx mod for Biped adds support for:
+This BepinEx mod for the game Biped adds support for:
 - Setting arbitrary resolutions such as ultrawide.
 - Unlocked FPS and forcing vsync.